News

 How Medivest Handles the 1099-INT:

-Medivest will advise the Member to prepare his/her tax return two ways to determine the increased income tax burden, if any:
+Medivest will advise the Member to prepare their tax return two ways to determine the increased income tax burden, if any:

 1. Include the MSA interest income in the income tax return